tejuscs/adb-aws-dev/observability/observe-adb.md

 ![This image shows the result of performing the above step.](./images/3_10.png " ")

-4. Create the alarm and confirm your SNS email subscription.
+4. Create the alarm, confirm your SNS email subscription and get the alarm notification when fired.

 ![This image shows the result of performing the above step.](./images/3_11.png " ")